Auckland Marine Rescue Centre: Funding

 The facilities of the Auckland Marine Rescue Centre were built with a donation by the Auckland Harbour Board (now having become the commercial entity managing the Port of Auckland) and were first brought into operation in 1991.
 The operation of the centre is paid for by the organisations that occupy the building through the AMRC Trust.

 Facilities

 The circular centre building centre houses a marine communications centre, operational 24/7/365 and fields over 100,000 calls per year, from trip reports to emergency calls (dealing with around 1,600 actual incidents a year).
 These calls are mainly via VHF marine radio or cell phone.
-The radio room as well as the emergency craft of the Coastguard are largely manned by volunteers.
+The radio room as well as the emergency craft of the Coastguard are largely staffed by volunteers.

 A heliport is also located directly next to the centre with a hangar.
 Directly attached to the north of the centre is a small artificial harbour sheltering the craft of the rescue, police, harbourmaster.
 Several meeting rooms for events and functions are also available, and often cater for education services such as water safety.